Is That You Mo-Dean?

-"Is That You Mo-Dean?" is a song by American band The B-52's, released in August 1992 by Reprise Records as the second single from their sixth album, Good Stuff (1992).
+"Is That You Mo-Dean?" is a song by American band the B-52s, released in August 1992 by Reprise Records as the second single from their sixth album, Good Stuff (1992).
 It is written by Kate Pierson, Fred Schneider and Keith Strickland, and produced by Shep Pettibone and Don Was.
-The song peaked at number 78 on the UK Singles Chart and number 45 on the UK Airplay Chart.
+The song peaked at number 78 on the UK singles chart and number 45 on the UK Airplay Chart.

 Origins

 The song originated from a stage chant the band would play in their early days to fill time on the frequent occasions when guitarist Ricky Wilson would break a guitar string.
-Lead singer Fred Schneider would call and respond "Is that you, Mo-Dean?" with the audience (a name derived from Maureen ("Mo") Dean, wife of Watergate scandal lawyer John Dean, but here used as the name of an imaginary alien prankster).
+Lead singer Fred Schneider would call and respond "Is that you, Mo-Dean?" with the audience (a name derived from Maureen "Mo" Dean, wife of Watergate scandal lawyer John Dean, but here used as the name of an imaginary alien prankster).
 He would alternate between this and asking the audience if there were any questions — but unable to make out the responses, he would instead just invent questions on his own and respond to them.
 Fred would continue until Ricky had fixed his strings, and the show would resume.